Taking Things Up a Notch

 Laurene’s original website was created when she started her business back in 1999.
 Design trends change over time, and her website developer was no longer available to perform updates.

 Laurene wanted a fresh new look as well as the ability to update her own content.
-She chose a WordPress theme from WooThemes called This is Suit & Tie, into which we incorporated her logo and website content.
+She chose a WordPress theme from WooThemes called This is Suit & Tie, into which I incorporated her logo and website content.

 I still prefer working with iThemes, but I was impressed with the built in functionality of WooThemes, and wouldn’t hesitate to recommend it to someone who wants to build their own site but doesn’t have any experience working with HTML or CSS.